ShaunCurtis/Blazr.Demo.Components/Documents/Building-A-Base-Component-Library.md

 }
 ```

 ## Summing Up

-Hopefully I've demonstrated that you don't need to stick with `ComponentBase` straightjacket.  `BlazrComponentBase` is a functional equivalent to `ComponentBase`.
+Hopefully I've demonstrated that you don't need to be bound by the `ComponentBase` straightjacket.  `BlazrComponentBase` is a functional equivalent to `ComponentBase`.
 You only need to change the inheritance.

 The three components are upwardly compatible.
 Just change the inheritance to add functionality.